 - 4.18.1 School security is a vital component of good health and safety, and we want pupils and staff to feel safe in school. - 4.18.2 To ensure that our school is a secure environment we: - Record details of all visitors entering and leaving the site, - Have designated key holders - Engage the services of an alarm monitoring company

 4.19 Medicines

-- 4.19.1 Pupils at school with medical conditions should be properly supported so that they have full access to education, including school trips and physical education. - 4.19.2 We will ensure that we consult health and social care professionals, pupils and parents to ensure that the needs of children with medical conditions are properly understood and effectively supported.
-Please also refer to our separate policy on Supporting pupils with medical conditions.
+4.19.1 Pupils at school with medical conditions should be properly supported so that they have full access to education, including school trips and physical education.